Stucco is a popular choice because of its texture.

 Any ivy that is still green and clinging should be left alone so it can dry up over the following weeks.

-Any dead fragments can be removed using a soft bristle brush.
+Any dead fragments, bird poop, or wasp nests (if any) can be removed using a soft bristle brush.

 While bleach can kill the ivy relatively quickly, it will ruin the color of your stucco making it spotty and unsightly.